 The Information services model for the NEESgrid will be implemented using the virtual organization concept as supported by the MDS.
-This concept allows the formation of relationships between GRIS and GIIS servers at one or more sites.
-The NEESgrid model will consist of a set of GRIS servers running on each NEES POP configured to report to the GIIS server at each site.
-The GIIS at each site will also report to the top level NEESgrid GIIS.
+This concept allows the formation of relationships between resource and index servers at one or more sites.
+In the NEESgrid model, resource servers on each host will report to an index server on that host, which in turn will report to an index server servers at each site's NEES-POP.
+The index servers at each site's NEES-POP will report to the top level NEESgrid index server.
 This approach addresses scalability and administrative issues by providing a straightforward mechanism to integrate new sites' information services into the NEESgrid without any impact on existing sites and without any administrative overhead for the new site.
-That is, when a new site joins the NEESgrid, the Information services software deployed on the site's NEES POP will be configured in such a way as to automatically register itself with the NEESgrid Information services top-level GIIS.
+That is, when a new site joins the NEESgrid, the Information services software deployed on the site's NEES POP will be configured in such a way as to automatically register itself with the NEESgrid Information services top-level index server.